What Is the Best Angle For Solar Panels

 In short, the direction of the solar panel must be oriented towards the sun's direction and tilted at an angle based on the latitude of your location, seasonal variation, etc.

-The Solar Panel Direction For Your Location
+What is The Solar Panel Direction For Your Location

 Let's suppose you live in the United States.
 In this case, you should point your solar panels toward the true South or magnetic South.
 One important thing to remember is compass reading is not entirely accurate.
 This is because Earth's magnetic forces pull the compass needle away from the true North or true South.
 You can witness a decline of around 25° in the compass reading, depending on your location.